Computerized Drafting - A.S.

 - Use engineering drafting principles and related skills necessary for project resolution

 Upon completion of this program, students may seek career opportunities in state and local government public works and transportation departments, or architectural, electronics and manufacturing industries as draftspersons and/or CAD operators.
-Students may also choose to continue their studies in the Engineering Design & Configuration Management bachelor of science degree program (day program only).

 A two-year program leading to an Associate degree